johannphilippe/hypercurve/README.md

 A set of classes to create hybrid curves and use them for audio and music (or whatever).
 It can be used in C++, Lua or Csound.

+On a mathematical point of view, it has to be noticed that since curves needs to be scaled in and mapped together, there must be a few approximations inherent to the application.

 ## Implemented curves